-- 41.2.2.1 polish the ball on his/her clothing provided that no artificial substance or saliva is used and that such polishing wastes no time. - 41.2.2.2 remove mud from the ball under the supervision of an umpire. - 41.2.2.3 dry a wet ball on a piece of cloth that has been approved by the umpires. - 41.2.3 The umpires shall consider the condition of the ball to have been unfairly changed if any action by any player does not comply with the conditions in 41.2.2 (except use of saliva see 41.2.6) or if the umpires consider that the condition of the ball is inconsistent with the use it has received.
+- (a) polish the ball on their clothing provided that no artificial substance is used, that the only natural substance used is sweat, and that such polishing wastes no time. - (b) remove mud from the ball under the supervision of an umpire. - (c) dry a wet ball on a piece of cloth that has been approved by the umpires. - 41.2.3 The umpires shall consider the condition of the ball to have been unfairly changed if any action by any player does not comply with the conditions in Playing Condition

+41.2.2 or if the umpires consider that the condition of the ball is inconsistent with the use it has received.

-The umpires shall then ask the captain of the opposing side if he/she would like the ball to be replaced.
+The umpires shall then ask the captain of the opposing side if they would like the ball to be replaced.
 If necessary, in the case of the batting side, the batters at the wicket may deputise for their captain.

-- 41.2.3.1 If a replacement ball is requested, the umpires shall select and bring into use immediately, a ball which shall have wear comparable to that of the previous ball immediately prior to the contravention. - $41.2.3.2\,\text{The umpires together shall decide whether they can identify the player(s) responsible for the unfair action.}$ - 41.2.4 Regardless of whether a replacement ball has been chosen to be used, if it is possible to identify the player(s) responsible, the bowler's end umpire shall: - a) Award 5 penalty runs to the opposing side. - b) if appropriate, inform the batters at the wicket and the captain of the fielding side that the ball has been changed and the reason for their action. - c) Inform the captain of the batting side as soon as practicable of what has occurred. - d) Together with the other umpire report the incident to ECB who shall take action as is appropriate against the player(s) and/or Captain and/or Team responsible for the conduct under the ECB Directives. - 41.2.5 Regardless of whether a replacement ball has been chosen to be used, if it is not possible to identify the player(s) responsible, the bowler's end umpire shall: - a) issue the captain with a first and final warning, and - b) advise him/her that the incident will be reported to ECB and that should there be any further incident by that team during the remainder of the match, steps 41.2.4 a) to d) above will be adopted, with the captain deemed under d) to be the player responsible. - 41.2.6 If the umpires believe that saliva has been applied to the ball, the umpires shall: - 41.2.6.1 If it is a first instance during an innings, summon the captain of the fielding side and issue a first warning. - 41.2.6.2 If it is a second instance during an innings, summon the captain of the fielding side and issue a second and final warning and warn the captain of the fielding side that any further such offence by any member of the team during the innings shall result in the award of 5 Penalty runs to the batting side. - $41.2.6.3\ \text{If it is a third or subsequent instance, award 5 Penalty runs to the batting side.}$ - 41.2.6.4 The ball shall not be changed. - 41.2.6.5 Use of saliva in breach of clause 41.2.2.1 above shall not, in itself, be considered an offence under ECB Directives. - $41.3 \; \text{Law 41.6 (Bowling of dangerous and unfair short pitched deliveries) shall apply with the following additions:} \\$ - 41.3.1 Regardless of how wide of the striker a delivery is, there shall be no more than one delivery per over that after pitching pass or would have passed over shoulder height of the striker standing upright at the popping crease.
+- (a) If a replacement ball is requested, the umpires shall select and bring into use immediately, a ball which shall have wear comparable to that of the previous ball immediately prior to the contravention. - (b) The umpires together shall decide whether they can identify the player(s) responsible for the unfair action. - 41.2.4 Regardless of whether a replacement ball has been chosen to be used, if it is possible to identify the player(s) responsible, the bowler's end umpire shall: - (a) Award 5 penalty runs to the opposing side. - (b) If appropriate, inform the batters at the wicket and the captain of the fielding side that the ball has been changed and the reason for their action. - (c) Inform the captain of the batting side as soon as practicable of what has occurred. - (d) Together with the other umpire report the incident to ECB Domestic Cricket Operations, who in turn will refer the matter to the Cricket Regulator. - 41.2.5 Regardless of whether a replacement ball has been chosen to be used, if it is not possible to identify the player(s) responsible, the bowler's end umpire shall: - (a) issue the captain with a first and final warning, and - (b) advise them that the incident will be reported to ECB Domestic Cricket Operations, who in turn will refer the matter to the Cricket Regulator, and that should there be any further incident by that team during the remainder of the match, steps 41.2.4(a) to (d) above will be adopted, with the captain deemed to be the player responsible. - 41.3 Law 41.6 (Bowling of dangerous and unfair short pitched deliveries) shall apply with the following additions: - 41.3.1 Regardless of how wide of the striker a delivery is, there shall be no more than one delivery per over that after pitching pass or would have passed over shoulder height of the striker standing upright at the popping crease. - 41.3.2 The umpire shall make it clear to the bowler (and any bowler called upon to complete an over) and the batters at the wicket when a delivery within the limit in 41.3.1 has been bowled.
+It is unfair if the limit is exceeded and the umpire shall call and signal No ball on each such occasion and consider it as part of the warning sequence in Laws 41.6.3 and 41.6.4.